 Families who stay in Des Moines more than a day or two, or who stay at a hotel other than the Home2 Suites by Hilton at Drake, will want to rent a car.
 See below for a list of car rental companies in Des Moines.

 If you choose to send belongings to Drake using a shipping service like Federal Express or D.H.L., you may ship them (starting no more than 2 weeks prior to arrival) to:

 Des Moines, IA 50311 U.S.A.

+If you choose to do this, please let us know in advance.
 Ask a travel agent or airport official to help you understand U.S. customs regulations before shipping your belongings.
 Remember, even air mail shipping takes 2-3 weeks.
 Ship only those articles that you will not need immediately upon arrival.